 Kendal and Kendal Charitable Funds’ Impacting Lives, Engaging Communities initiative is committed to improve the experience of aging for those who do not reside on their campus’ and reframing society’s understanding of what is possible as we age.

-If you are interested in learning more about Kendal’s community benefit programs, please contact Diane Massey at 610-335-1280 or firstname.lastname@example.org.
+If you are interested in learning more about Kendal’s community benefit programs, please fill out the form or contact Diane Massey directly at 610-335-1280 or firstname.lastname@example.org.